Names and identifying details in this article have been changed to protect privacy.

 How much does AI actually cost me as a solo practitioner over 12 months?

 On Jane, unlimited AI Scribe costs a solo practitioner $15 CAD per month, or $180 per year, on top of the base plan after the five free monthly notes.
 On SimplePractice, the AI Note Taker is $35 USD per month, or $420 per year, plus the base plan.
 On Carepatron's free tier, AI usage is capped at one million tokens per month.
-On Oli Health, AI is included in the $19.95 flat monthly price.
+On Oli Health, 2M AI Credits are included in the $19.95 monthly price — enough for most full-time practices — with additional credits at $1 per 100,000 if you need more.

 Does "free AI" like Carepatron's actually cover a full practice?